-Evan Mellett: 01:01 Which now with him and now Nick Shaw, Baker Mayfield, Antonio Callaway, and just all the other weapons that they have, really can make them a front runner for the NFC North, having with the same division as the Steelers, Ravens and Bangles, if you did not know.
-So, it would give them pretty good shot, especially in the, playoffs which is something as you would know, if you’re a Cleveland fan watching this playoffs is not exactly something you guys hear all the time, when you hear playoffs, you usually think parade, because we’re in the playoffs this year.
-But no, I think if Baker and then they get aligned behind those skill position guys, I think that it won’t be like a special year, like a special like, a once in a million year every time you guys make the playoffs like, “oh, we just made the playoffs again”, like and I feel that could easily be what it turns into for the Browns.
+Evan Mellett: 01:01 Which now with him and now Nick Shaw, Baker Mayfield, Antonio Callaway, and just all the other weapons that they have, really can make them a front runner for the NFC North, having with the same division as the Steelers, Ravens, and Bengals, if you did not know.
+So, it would give them pretty good shot, especially in the, Playoffs which is something as you would know, if you’re a Cleveland fan watching this, Playoffs is not exactly something you guys hear all the time.
+When you hear Playoffs, you usually think “parade”, because we’re in the Playoffs this year.
+But no, I think if Baker and then they get aligned behind those skill position guys, I think that it won’t be like a special year, like a special like, a once in a million year every time you guys make the Playoffs like, “Oh, we just made the playoffs again,” like, and I feel that could easily be what it turns into for the Browns.
 But, not coming back past the Browns just coming back to Kareem Hunt, just in general and then people giving him another chance after the bad act that he committed, just brings up another topic of what people remember in the NFL.

-Evan Mellett: 03:08 Some of these things that would be in that category if you don’t deserve them, have already been given people a second chance for.
-So, it’s just– and then after this, of course Kareem Hunt, after Kareem Hunt was able to come back, that just fueled the conversation was, “oh, why is Colin Kaepernick not getting to play?
-Why is Colin Kaepernick not getting to– why is he not getting the look wise and some team not coming to where he is?”.
-Like, why is some team not saying, “oh, we need a quarterback, we need like an option quarterback.
-Let’s go get Colin Kaepernick”.
-Because I’m sorry to break it to you, but I might have to there could be a reason besides that he kneeled for the flag that he might not getting drafted.
+Evan Mellett: 03:08 Some of these things that would be in that category of you don’t deserve them, have already been given people a second chance for.
+So, it’s just– and then after this, of course Kareem Hunt, after Kareem Hunt was able to come back, that just fueled the conversation was, “Oh, why is Colin Kaepernick not getting to play?
+Why is Colin Kaepernick not getting to– why is he not getting the look?
+Why is some team not coming to where he is?”
+Like, why is some team not saying, “Oh, we need a quarterback.
+We need like an option quarterback.
+Let’s go get Colin Kaepernick.”
+Because I’m sorry to break it to you, but I might have to.
+There could be a reason besides that he kneeled for the flag that he might not getting drafted.
 And that could indirectly be for the reason of he’s not that good of a quarterback.
-I mean, he’s not a bad quarterback but, he’s not a Patrick Mahomes, he’s not a Tom Brady’, he’s not a Jrue Breeze, and he hasn’t been even at the peak of you know, at the so called peak of his career, which I mean some says he hasn’t even hit that yet because he didn’t get a chance to hit it and might not.
+I mean, he’s not a bad quarterback but, he’s not a Patrick Mahomes.
+He’s not a Tom Brady.
+He’s not a Drew Brees, and he hasn’t been even at the peak of, you know, at the so-called “peak” of his career.
+Which, I mean, some say he hasn’t even hit that yet because he didn’t get a chance to hit it and might not.

-Evan Mellett: 05:03 Now moving up, now staying with football by going down kind of to the college draft wise, while actually having to do with a comparison of the college and with the pros. first the pros of, this just happened recently, the asking for the acquiring of Antonio Brown, not the asking for– the inquire him inquiring for a trade from the Pittsburgh Steelers organization, which most people saw happening, he wasn’t getting the catches he wanted but he was– he didn’t have for his– I’m pretty sure 10th season in a row, he did have his 10th straight 1000 yard receiving season which is one of the top in the NFL right now, streak wise.
-But I mean, he’s just– some people would just say he’s turned into a diva, him and Le’veon, and now they want out, they want to go on to a different team where I guess they can do and say what they want and they won’t get in trouble and get like put off by the team by them because of how good they are and which will probably mean they’re going to a sinking team.
+Evan Mellett: 05:03 Now moving up, now staying with football by going down kind of to the college, draft wise, while actually having to do with a comparison of the college and with the pros.
+First the pros of, this just happened recently, the asking for the acquiring of Antonio Brown, not the asking for– the inquire.
+Him inquiring for a trade from the Pittsburgh Steelers organization, which most people saw happening.
+He wasn’t getting the catches he wanted, but he was– he didn’t have for his– I’m pretty sure for the 10th season in a row, he did have his 10th straight 1000 yard receiving season, which is one of the top in the NFL right now, streak wise.
+But I mean, he’s just– some people would just say he’s turned into a diva, him and Le’veon, and now they want out, they want to go on to a different team where, I guess, they can do and say what they want and they won’t get in trouble and get put off by the team by them because of how good they are and which will probably mean they’re going to a sinking team.

-Evan Mellett: 10:14 But then who should tank– like your tanking for Zion, but will he do what you need?
+Evan Mellett: 10:14 But then who should tank– like you’re tanking for Zion, but will he do what you need?
 Then also coming out most likely is RJ Barrett and then that asked, you need a big man because you already have Ayton but then Zion could play the four with Ayton playing the five.
-But then there’s some people say RJ Barrett let Ayton play the five and let Barrett play the two and Booker play the one.
+But then there’s some people say RJ Barrett.
+Let Ayton play the five and let Barrett play the two and Booker play the one.
 Because Devin Booker, he’s still a good athlete.
-He said– there’s nothing to look down upon, when it comes to Devin Booker.
+There’s nothing to look down upon, when it comes to Devin Booker.
 I mean, he’s still a good athlete.
-But then of course, there’s all the trade negotiations Klay Thompson will be in free agency.
-And there are many– he’s one of the top ones and I think like Harden and Kyrie Irving will both have player options on their contracts after this year to be able to come out and go into free agency, if they if they’d like to.
-With Kyrie looking like it’s a possibility that he does, after with him coming out and saying that he owes nothing to the to the NBA– he owes nothing to Boston and to the fans.
-He knows he needs to go where– what’s best for him.
+But then of course, there’s all the trade negotiations.
+Klay Thompson will be in free agency.
+And there are many– he’s one of the top ones and I think like Harden and Kyrie Irving will both have player options on their contracts after this year to be able to come out and go into free agency, if they, if they’d like to.
+With Kyrie looking like it’s a possibility that he does, with him coming out and saying that he owes nothing to the to the NBA– he owes nothing to Boston and to the fans.
+He needs to go where– what’s best for him.

-Evan Mellett: 11:12 But some say why this could be his last year in Boston or he could keep going with them, some says one of the best teams in the east and should be a favorite to win it.
-Even though you have the rise of the 76ers after the addition of Tobias Harris and Ben Simmons, I mean he’s playing as good as he can, and their starting five has turned into a very good starting five.
-And then Jimmy Butler, that’s the other one which they’ve acquired this year, they really started to turn the team and turn the tides turn towards the 76ers.
-Then of course you have the Raptors, they’re just strong with Kawhi, Kyrie and then they got a new big man after the Vous Tunisia just left them so– but they’ve turned into definitely a big competitor at this point, also being up there with the bucks.
-Well, warriors will be in the West, so it’d be Bucks, the Celtics, Sixers and the Raptors, but yeah.
+Evan Mellett: 11:12 But some say why this could be his last year in Boston or he could keep going with them.
+Some says one of the best teams in the east and should be a favorite to win it.
+Even though you have the rise of the 76ers after the addition of Tobias Harris and Ben Simmons, I mean, he’s playing as good as he can, and their starting five has turned into a very good starting five.
+And then Jimmy Butler, that’s the other one which they’ve acquired this year.
+They really started to turn the team and turn the tides towards the 76ers.
+Then of course you have the Raptors.
+They’re just strong with Kawhi, Kyrie, and then they got a new big man after Valanciunas just left them.
+They’ve turned into definitely a big competitor, at this point, also being up there with the Bucks.
+Well, Warriors will be in the West, so it’d be Bucks, the Celtics, Sixers, and the Raptors, but yeah.

-Evan Mellett: 12:08 And then probably as for the West, it’d probably be Rockets, Thunder, they’re starting to make a rage with Russell Westbrook, having nine straight triple doubles, not always scoring crazy, like he had a 13-11 in 11, but he’s been getting the job done.
-And then those games I think they’re like 72 in those nine games, he’s been having triple doubles.
-Like, he’s been showing up, and so, has the team.
-The team has also been showing up which is why they could easily be a contender, leave them, the Lakers who some say could fail to make the playoffs.
-Some say they are a power net that right now at 28 and 28 or might be 29 and 28 with about two games back in the playoff race which could say, “could this be the first year LeBron fails to make the playoffs?”.
-And then the question was, “Was coming to LA a good idea?”, then surrounding LeBron it’s the question of, “could he get Klay Thompson looking like he might come to LA next year?”.
-There’s just– no matter what team LeBron goes to there’s going to be speculation because LeBron’s good and when you have somebody as good as LeBron, that’s talented you want to build a Power Team around them.
+Evan Mellett: 12:08 And then probably as for the West, it’d probably be Rockets, Thunder, they’re starting to make a rage with Russell Westbrook, having nine straight triple doubles, not always scoring crazy.
+He had a 13-11 in 11, but he’s been getting the job done.
+And then those games, I think they’re like 72 in those nine games, he’s been having triple doubles.
+Like, he’s been showing up, and so has the team.
+The team has also been showing up, which is why they could easily be a contender.
+Them, the Lakers, who some say could fail to make the Playoffs.
+Some say they are a power net that right now at 28-28 or might be 29-28 with about two games back in the Playoff race, which could say, “Could this be the first year LeBron fails to make the playoffs?”
+And then the question was, “Was coming to LA a good idea?”
+Then surrounding LeBron, it’s the question of, “Could he get Klay Thompson looking like he might come to LA next year?”
+There’s just– no matter what team LeBron goes to, there’s going to be speculation because LeBron’s good and when you have somebody as good as LeBron that’s talented, you want to build a Power Team around them.

-Evan Mellett: 13:07 You want to build like– and so kind of not really a dream team, but just like a team that can really like, they can battle the Warriors because now that the Warriors have DeMarcus Cousins and they’re pretty much running a five All Star starting five and like main five with, then now the two splash brothers, Curry, Klay Thompson, you have a KD, obviously then your Draymond Green running the four with KD running the three, Curry and Thompson running the one-two.
-And then you have DeMarcus Cousins finally coming back, it’s turning into a very good player for them out of the pelicans where Anthony Davis might be coming from, coming in as their five, which was usually the part where they were missing and have been for a good part of the season.
-But I mean that the basketball is just going to come down to a really, it’s going to be an interesting second half after this all-star game which should be fun, I mean the all-star draft team Giannis against Team LeBron, and then it’s just having a lot of fun.
+Evan Mellett: 13:07 You want to build like– and so kind of not really a dream team, but just like a team that can really like, they can battle the Warriors because now that the Warriors have DeMarcus Cousins and they’re pretty much running a five All Star starting five, and like main five with, then now the two Splash Brothers, Curry, Klay Thompson, you have a KD, obviously then you have Draymond Green running the four with KD running the three, Curry and Thompson running the one-two.
+And then you have DeMarcus Cousins finally coming back.
+It’s turning into a very good player for them, of the Pelicans, where Anthony Davis might be coming from, coming in as their five, which was usually the part where they were missing and have been, for a good part of the season.
+But I mean the basketball is just going to come down to a really, it’s going to be an interesting second half after this All-Star Game, which should be fun.
+I mean the All-Star Draft, Team Giannis against Team LeBron, and then it’s just having a lot of fun.
 I think it should be a lot of fun with the skills competition.

 Evan Mellett: 16:02 So, let me know in the comments section what you want to hear me talk about next.
 Thank you.